LGS is where personal development and professional connections serve the greater good!

-One of the greatest benefits of LGS is the opportunity to be connected to a cross section of key decision makers in CNY including the LGS graduate population of nearly 1,000.
+One of the greatest benefits of LGS is the opportunity to be connected to a cross section of key decision makers in CNY including the LGS graduate population of more than 1,200.
 No other opportunity exists in CNY to create such broad and diverse cross section of relationships.

 Frequently Asked Questions

-Anyone who is interested in making a difference in the community or at work should apply to LGS.
+Anyone who believes in CNY and is willing to do their part to make a difference should apply to LGS.
 Whether you are new in your career, looking to advance your career, or are trying to figure out what to do in retirement, you will be inspired by the LGS experience.

-How is LGS different than other leadership skills training programs?
+How is the flagship program different than other leadership training programs in CNY?

-Leadership Greater Syracuse makes our community’s best people even better!
-LGS is not a traditional leadership skills training program.
+The flagship program is not a traditional leadership skills training program – it is experiential.
 At the opening retreat, class members express their areas of interest and then volunteer to be on ‘design teams’ or sub committees to create the agendas of the themed topic days.
 Challenges in this “Apprentice” style format include working with people of differing perspectives, working with complex topics with limited class time, and working with a limited budget.
 It is in these design teams that participants improve their project management skills such as listening, compromising and budgeting.
-Themed topic days include: Economic Development Day, Education Day, Envisioning the Future Day, Discover CNY Day, Health and Human Services and Boardsmanship Day, Leadership Skills Day, Embracing and Celebrating Diversity Day, Community Service Day and finally Commit to Lead Day.
+Themed topic days include: Economic Development Day; Education Day; Envisioning the Future Day; Discover CNY Day; Health Day; Leadership Skills Day, Diversity, Equity and Inclusion Day; Community Service Day; Government Day; and finally Commit to Lead Day.